Best Astrophotography Telescopes (2025)

 The William Optics RedCat 51 sits at the number 1 spot because I believe it offers beginners their best chance at a successful first deep-sky image of the night sky.
 With an ultra-wide field of view (250mm), the focal length is this telescope’s biggest drawback but also its greatest strength.

-The original RedCat 51 has a Petzval lens design, which is a hybrid of the traditional triplet apochromatic refractor design.
-Clocking in with a focal ratio of F/4.9, this beautifully designed little ‘scope comes with some welcomed accessories including a built-in Bahnitov mask and innovative ‘cat saddle’ mounting plate.
+The original RedCat 51 features a Petzval lens design, a hybrid of the traditional triplet apochromatic refractor design.
+Clocking in with a focal ratio of F/4.9, this beautifully designed little ‘scope comes with some welcomed accessories, including a built-in Bahnitov mask and innovative ‘cat saddle’ mounting plate.

 The question is, do you want to capture large nebulae in the night sky?
 Do you want a lightweight, forgiving telescope that doesn’t force you to buy an expensive computerized telescope mount?
 If so, then the RedCat 51 is a fantastic option.